 Build once with Template Builder

 Guidance, support, training, and consulting options designed to ensure your success.

 The Tray Platform can connect to practically any software that has an API - including REST-based and SOAP-based APIs.
 We can even process huge CSV files for customers that use software that has limited API support.
 Customers really value the Tray Platform’s ability to connect to databases and extract important data from them within their workflows.

 API stands for application programming interface and is a way that software providers manage access to data on behalf of their customers.

-Tray is good at getting all the data available in an API.
+The Tray Platform is good at getting all the data available from an API.
 Some vendors struggle to expose and make use of custom fields and other hard-to-access data values.
-With Tray, you can pick the API scope you wish to access.
+With the Tray Platform, you can easily access any business you need.

-A task is a data transaction that is processed by Tray as part of a step in a workflow process.
+A task is a data transaction that is processed by the Tray Platform within a workflow step.
 The more steps that are included within a workflow, the more tasks.
 Task volume is also affected by the amount of data being processed within a workflow as well.